“I often refer to my twin girls as my miracle babies. Because what it took to get them here seems, to me at least, nothing short of miraculous.

 We made it safely through the procedure, which was a miracle in itself.
 Despite some scares along the way, we also made it through the 119 days of bedrest that followed that procedure (not that I was counting or anything..).
 I wore the pendant I had during my cerclage placement, plus an extra one (so I could have one for each girl) every single day for the duration of my pregnancy.
 I vowed that if my girls were brought into this world safely, that I would bring them to the Basillica to give thanks.
 Thankfully my twin girls, Grace and Olivia, were born in May 2017 and despite a brief visit in NICU were happy and healthy.
 As promised, we travelled to visit the church in the fall of 2017 when the girls were only 4 months old.
 When I saw the shrine to Saint Anne and read some of the stories of healing posted there I was brought to tears.
 I have never been so grateful or so humbled in all my life.

 As for my daughter Grace, she was in fact born with Down Syndrome.
 The second I held her in my arms I knew all my worrying had been for nothing.
 She could not be a more perfect baby and we are incredibly blessed to have her in our lives.

 She has opened my eyes and made me a better person just through the privilege of being her mother.
 I realize now that we were meant to be together.
 If our journey had happened any other way..
 I wouldn’t have my girls.
 We walked down some dark roads to get here, and there were many times where I questioned if I could even continue the journey – but I know I would do it over and over again for them.”

 This story was submitted to Love What Matters by Elizabeth Garkowski, 33, of Toronto, Ontario.
-You can follow her on Instagram here.Submit your story here, and subscribe to our best stories in our free newsletter here.
+You can follow her journey on Instagram.
+Be sure to subscribe to our free email newsletter for our best stories.

 Provide hope for someone struggling.
 SHARE this story on Facebook with your friends and family.